Afcon 2019: Serero starts while Mokotjo and Williams return for Bafana Bafana's Morocco showdown | Goal.com

 Bafana Bafana most recently overcame Namibia and they will hope to build on that result as they look to stand a chance of making the knockout round.

-Nonetheless, this hasn’t stopped Baxter from tinkering with his squad even further.,
+Nonetheless, this hasn’t stopped Baxter from tinkering with his side even further.

-Influential midfielder Dean Furman has missed on a start despite being given the green light.
-The SuperSport United star shrugged off a knee injury that kept him out of the game against Bafana's Southern African neighbours.
+Influential midfielder Dean Furman has missed on a start despite being given the green light, after the SuperSport United star shrugged off a knee injury which kept him out of the game against Bafana's Southern African neighbours.

 Meanwhile, Kamohelo Mokotjo returns to the starting XI in order to add solidity to the core after sitting on the bench against the Brave Warriors.